Learn. Grow. Serve.

 • BCMB Camp Society’s government mandated charitable status is predicated upon advancing/teaching the tenets of Christianity.
 As such Stillwood follows & teaches the MB confession of faith.
 Stillwood employees are not to engage in activities that would hinder or jeopardize our ability to teach the MB confession of faith.
 The MB Confession of Faith can be found here https://bcmb.org/about/our-confession-of-faith/

-• Complete criminal record checks and all volunteer training procedures.
+• Complete criminal record checks and all necessary training procedures.

 • Demonstrate or have experience in serving in teams of 5-10 people.